 10.3) My cat breathes fast when purring.
 Does that count?

 Purring can make counting harder.
-If you cannot count accurately, watch for breathing effort, nostril flaring, or belly heaving, and try again once your cat is asleep.
-If you see open-mouth breathing or obvious effort, do not wait.
+If you cannot count accurately, watch for effort, nostril flaring, or belly heaving, and try again once your cat is asleep.

 10.4) Can anxiety cause fast breathing?

-10.5) Should I put my cat in the bathroom with steam?
+10.5) Should I use steam in the bathroom?

 10.6) What if this happens at night?